mtvee/ci-wiki/README.md

 ======

 This is a very simple wiki written with codeigniter.
-It is meant to be a demonstration and not *production* code something that can be learned from and possibly build your own wiki.
+It is meant to be a demonstration and not *production* code; something that can be learned from and possibly to build your own wiki.
 There seems to be a lack of wiki code for CI so I though I would put this up in the hope it may help someone just starting.
 Comments are welcome!